yolken/yolken-blog/site/_posts/2021-01-24-starting-a-job.md

 Beyond that, I then work to improve the other aspects of my environment, including my desk and chair, and the light, noise, and temperature of my immediate work area.
-Now that I'm working from home these are all under my direct personal control, but back when I was in an office I sometimes asked for help for noisy office mates, weird vibrations in my desk, or a less-than-comfortable chair.
+Now that I'm working from home these are all under my direct personal control, but back when I was in an office I sometimes asked for help in dealing with noisy officemates, weird vibrations in my desk, or a less-than-comfortable chair.

 Many of these things will take a while to resolve, so it's important to raise